 Sometimes we have this sense that parenting is “all natural” and intuitive, that no education is required.
-But that’s not necessarily true for everyone.
+But that’s rarely what’s best.
 You may come from a troubled childhood and don’t want to repeat the parenting you experienced.
 Or maybe it was good, but there’s just a few things that weren’t quite right and you don’t know what that is.

 For those who’ve gone through these particular parenting bible studies, many have found benefits beyond feeling more encouraged and equipped.
 You too may find that it helps you understand and process your past.
 You may find that what you learn challenges you in your Christian living.
 Some have even commented that these lessons have made a difference in their marriages.

 I’ll Let You In On A Little Secret

 These studies weren’t written thinking exclusively about the parent-child relationship.
 They were written thinking about discipleship, close relationships, and the many roles we find ourselves in.

 The parent-child relationship is complex.
 You are a teacher, leader, example, a loved one, mentor, and so much more.
 Many of your words will become their inner voice.
 Your attitudes, actions, and character will leave an indelible imprint for the rest of your child’s life.

 They work well for group discussions or as a devotional.